InnoVal Consulting Group

 Mr. Hayek merged two Swiss watchmakers and set out to create a watch that people would wear as a fashion accessory.
 He slashed the number of components in his new watch, cut the price to less than $50, encased it in brightly colored plastic, and called it Swatch.

-By releasing a dizzying array of new models at a blistering pace, Mr. Hayek took back the market share from the Asian competition and saved not only his company, but, as many Swiss now claim, the Swiss watchmaking industry.
+By releasing a dizzying array of new models at a blistering pace, Mr. Hayek took back market share from the Asian competition and saved not only his company, but, as many Swiss now claim, the Swiss watchmaking industry.
 The Swatch Group is today the world's largest watchmaker, accounting for roughly one-quarter of the global watch sales.

 Bert Claeys and Nicolas Hayek successfully remolded their respective industries, but not by responding to customers.
 Kinepolis was not built because a viewer asked for two tickets to armchairs and a giant screen.
-Neither was the Swatch created because a wearer asked for a watch to match her new dress.
+Neither was the Swatch created because a wearer asked for a watch to match her dress.
+Giving the customers what they ask for is important.
+But today, it is the bare minimum requirement for the right to compete in an industry, not a competitive differentiator.

 Setting out to remold an industry in a slowdown bucks the trend and takes courage.
-But slowdowns are the best times to do it.
+But slowdowns are in fact the best times to do it.
 Competitors are busy downsizing and paying less attention.
 Suppliers are concerned about your account and can be pressed harder.
 And most important, your own organization is expecting job cuts, and will be accordingly receptive to trying something different.

 So scrap that announcement about downsizing.
 By the time the competition gets done pursuing that strategy, you might have remolded the industry and be earning the bulk of its profits.